reposense/RepoSense/docs/DeveloperGuide.md

 ### AuthorshipReporter
-[`AuthorshipReporter`](/src/main/java/reposense/authorship/AuthorshipReporter.java) is responsible for analyzing and generating a summary of every relevant **file** in each repository. `AuthorshipReporter`:
+[`AuthorshipReporter`](/src/main/java/reposense/authorship/AuthorshipReporter.java) is responsible for analyzing and generating a summary of every relevant **file** in each repository. `AuthorshipReporter`,
  1. Uses [`FileInfoExtractor`](/src/main/java/reposense/authorship/FileInfoExtractor.java) to traverse the repository to find all relevant files.
  2. Generates a [`FileInfo`](/src/main/java/reposense/authorship/model/FileInfo.java) for each relevant file, which contains the path to the file and a list of [`LineInfo`](/src/main/java/reposense/authorship/model/LineInfo.java) representing each line of the file.
  3. Uses [`FileInfoAnalyzer`](/src/main/java/reposense/authorship/FileInfoAnalyzer.java) to analyze each file, using `git blame` or annotations, and finds the `Author` for each `LineInfo`.